hkniberg/ainutshell/4-extra/460-prompt-engineering-techniques.md

 The context window is the maximum amount of text that a model can accept as input.
 More expensive models have a larger context window.
 For example, at the time of writing GPT-4o has a context window of 128,000 tokens, which equates to about 90,000 words, which is about the size of a typical novel.
 May sound like a lot, but it can still run out!

 Context is very important to keep in mind when working with AI.
 If you are writing code against an API, you will get an error message if you send more text than the model can handle.
-However, if you are using an app like Claude or ChatGPT, something more subtle happens when you exceed the context window.
+However, if you are using an app like Claude or ChatGPT, something more subtle happens when the chat history gets long.

 When using an AI chat app, you build up a conversation history.
 Every time you write a prompt, the app will send the full chat history plus your new prompt to the model.
 That's how the model knows what you've been talking about so far.